Team-Chereshka/georgi-krumov/Console Forum/README.md

 (usually found in "C:\Program Files\Java")

-# Start app by running the "run.bat" file.
+# Start the app by running the "run.bat" file.
 ## ALL COMMANDS ARE CASE SENSITIVE(CAMEL CASE WITH UPER STARTING LETTER)! - might fix in future